Natalja Deng

 I've been a postdoc in Cambridge (as part of Sarah Coakley's TWCF project ‘Theology, philosophy of religion, and the sciences’), at the Center for Philosophy of Religion, Notre Dame, and at eidos, the Centre for Metaphysics in Geneva.

-(PTS), one of the member societies of the International Association for Philosophy of Time (IAPT).
+From 2020 to 2023 I served as President of the Philosophy of Time Society (PTS), one of the member societies of the International Association for Philosophy of Time (IAPT).

 Here's my CV.
 Email me: nmdeng[at]gmail[dot]com.